RedHatParichay/tutorial-ken/README.md

 In your layer 2 learning switch, use flow-mods in such a way that packets that have been added to the mappings data structure can be forwarded without being sent to the controller each time.
 Packets with destination MAC addresses that have not been added should still be sent to the controller so that the information from it can be added if necessary.

 The `add_flow` function provided with the template should be of use here.
 However, you could extend it so that timeout values could be passed via its parameters.
-[This part](https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html?highlight=OFPFlowMod#ryu.ofproto.ofproto_v1_3_parser.OFPFlowMod) of the Ryu documentation should be useful.
+[This part](https://docs.openstack.org/os-ken/latest/ofproto_v1_3_ref.html#os_ken.ofproto.ofproto_v1_3_parser.OFPFlowMod) of the OSKen documentation should be useful.

 ## Stage 4: Supporting Multiple Datapaths